schoenemeyer/WRF3.8-in-Azure/README.md

 ```

-## For production runs we recommend Azure Batch
+## This example is useful for test and development runs.
+One solution for operational weather forecasting in AZure is to deploy Azure Batch

 You can visit the this lab https://github.com/schoenemeyer/WRF3.8.1-in-Azure-Batch to learn how to run WRF in Azure Batch